 Even if the modifications are possible, it will affect the cost and schedule of the project.
 Here you need to negotiate what you’ll be willing to add, how much more it will cost, and how it will affect your schedule.
 Strong negotiation here will increase team morale, too, as your team members will know you’re in their corner.

-b) Release, Acceptance, Go/No-Go Criteria
+B) Release, Acceptance, Go/No-Go Criteria

 Sometimes there will be a disagreement between what qualifies as acceptable quality for the project to go live.
-Many projects have failed at the final hurdle because the requirements for the project to be considered done were not clearly negotiated at the start.
+Many projects have failed at the final hurdle because the requirements for the project to be considered done were not negotiated at the start.

-c) Contract Terms And Conditions
+C) Contract Terms and Conditions

 As a project manager, you’re familiar with the complexity of contracts.
 How much, how long, the structure of the payments.
-There are a lot of details to sort out and potential points for conflict and negotiation.
+There are a lot of details to sort out and potential points of conflict and negotiation.

-d) Assignments, Roles, and Responsibilities
+D) Assignments, Roles, and Responsibilities

 Sometimes you’re going to have to assign team members roles and responsibilities that they’re…well…less than thrilled to be given.
 Many people who’re unfamiliar with the different types of negotiation will view these conversations as zero-sum.